 Let’s look at some of the things that all wardens need to be able to do in their role.

-They are authorized to instruct people to take a certain action.
+They are authorised to instruct people to take a certain action.
 They have authority over even senior management during an emergency, which could include ordering other staff to immediately evacuate.

 Wardens are required to don a coloured hat or hard hat so that they can be identified.
-So many times, wardens are reluctant to do this.
-Having the right apparel is important.
+So many times, wardens are reluctant to do this, however, having the right apparel is important.